Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: The N2LO energy density functional

 As a third problem, the components of the two normal tensor densities $\tau_{q, \mu \nu}(\vec{r})$ and $K_{q, \mu \nu \kappa}(\vec{r})$ introduced in Sec.~\ref{sec:N2LO} do not all behave in the same way under time-reversal, such that one cannot attribute a definite global behavior under time-reversal to these densities.
 This can ultimately be traced back to the fact that these local densities are generated by a non-hermitian combination of gradient operators ($\nabla_\mu \nabla_\nu'$) and therefore are complex-valued.
 This makes separating the densities into time-even and time-odd categories impossible, complicates the separation of terms of the EDF as either time-even or time-odd,\footnote{This issue was overlooked in the earlier Ref.~\cite{Becker15}, where a term bilinear in $\tau_{q,\mu\nu}(\vec{r})$ was wrongly assigned as time-even and a term bilinear in $K_{q, \mu \nu \kappa}(\vec{r})$ was wrongly assigned as time-odd. } and explains why this has not been done in Eq.~\eqref{eq:originalN2LO}.

 For the pair densities, this issue already arises at leading order, but the literature has so far simply accepted this inconvenient feature, see for example Refs.~\cite{Hellemans12,Sadoudi13a}.
-We would prefer a prescription that guarantees the reality of all densities, and for that reason make a clear delineation of time-even and time-odd possible for both types of densities and terms of the EDF.
+We would prefer a prescription that guarantees the reality of all densities, and therefore make a clear delineation of time-even and time-odd possible for both types of densities and terms of the EDF.

 In the next section, we will introduce a definition and a notation for normal and pair densities that is extensible to any order of derivatives and that guarantees real densities that have well-defined signs under time-reversal.
 In addition, it will help us identify redundancies and relations between different densities by making their operator structure explicit.